-LIST OF TABLES IX
+LIS ST OF TABLES XIII

-LIST OF FIGURES XI
+LIS ST OF FIGURES XV

-LIST OF ACRONYMS XII
+LIS ST OF ACRONYMS XVI

-1 BACKGROUND AND RATIONALE 1
+1. BACKGROUND AND RATIONALE 1

+1.1 Why Cogeneration?
 1

-1.1 WHY COGENERATION?
-1 3
+1.2 APPLICABILITY OF COGENERATION IN AFRICA

-1.2 1 Resource assessment and notential 3 3
+1.2.1 Resource assessment and potential

-1.2.2 Target/expected achievement 9
+1.2.2 Target/expected achievement

 1.2.3 Benefits of cogeneration 9

-1.3 POTENTIAL ROLE OF COGEN IN THE REGION'S ELECTRICITY INDUSTRY 11
+1.3 POTENTIAL ROLE OF COGEN IN THE REGION'S ELECTRICITY INDUSTRY

 1.4 SUCCESSFUL EXAMPLES AND MODELS 23

-2. COUNTRY OWNERSHIP
+2. COUNTRY OWNERSHIP 24

-2.1 Country Eligibility 24
+2.1 COUNTRY ELIGIBILITY

-2.2 COUNTRY DRIVENNESS 24
+2.2 COUNTRY DRIVENNESS

 2.3 Endorsements 27

-3. PROGRAM AND POLICY CONFORMITY
+3. PROGRAM AND POLICY CONFORMITY 28

-20

-3.1 FIT TO GEF OPERATIONAL PROGRAM AND STRATEGIC PRIORITY 28 28
+3.1 FIT TO GEF OPERATIONAL PROGRAM AND STRATEGIC PRIORITY 28

+3.2 PROBLEM ANALYSIS

-3.2 1 Current status of cogeneration in Africa 20 28
+3.2.1 Current status of cogeneration in Africa 28

 3.2.2 Baseline scenario - What happens if Cogen for Africa is not implemented?
+33

-3.2.3 Alternative scenario - What would happen if Cogen for Africa is implemente ed
+3.2.3 Alternative scenario - What would happen if Cogen for Africa is implemented

 successfully?
-35
+35 25

-3.3 BARRIERS FOR THE DEVELOPMENT AND IMPLEMENTATION OF BIOMASS COGENERATION IN AFRIC A37

-3.4 REMOVAL OF BARRIERS 46
+3.3 BARRIERS FOR THE DEVELOPMENT AND IMPLEMENTATION OF BIOMASS COGENERATION IN AFRICA 3.4 REMOVAL OF BARRIERS

-3.5 PROJECT DESIGN AND METHODOLOGY / دک / 57
+3.5 PROJECT DESIGN AND METHODOLOGY

+3.5.1 Objectives

 3.5.2 Overall concept and approach

-3.5.3 The Africa Cogen Centre: a center of excellence for cogeneration.
+3.5.3 The Africa Cogen Centre: a center of excellence for cogeneration 59

-3.5.4 National Cogen Offices 67
+3.5.4 National Cogen Offices

-3.5.5 Stakeholders, their involvement and commitments 68
+3.5.5 Stakeholders, their involvement and commitments

 3.5.6 Outcomes, outputs and detailed activities

-3.6 SUSTAINABILITY (INCLUDING FINANCIAL SUSTAINABILITY) 86

-3.7 KEPLICABILITY / ۵ ۶۶
+3.6 Sustainability (Including Financial Sustainability)

+3.8 GLOBAL ENVIRONMENTAL BENEFITS OF THE PROJECT

 3.9 INCREMENTAL COSTS

 3.10 MONITORING AND EVALUATION

-4 FINANCIAL MODALITY AND COST EFFECTIVENESS 94
+4. FINANCIAL MODALITY AND COST EFFECTIVENESS 96

-4.1 FINANCING PLAN
+4.1 Financing Plan 96

 4.1.1 Financing mechanisms for cogeneration projects

 4.1.2 Structure of financing requirements

+4.1.3 Project costs and financing

 4.2 Cost Effectiveness

-4.3 CO-FINANCING
+4.3 Co-Financing 109

-5. INSTITUTIONAL COORDINATION AND SUPPORT 109
+5. INSTITUTIONAL COORDINATION AND SUPPORT 114

-5.1 Code Commutation I invesces 100

-5.1 CORE COMMITMENTS AND LINKAGES 109 110
+5.1 CORE COMMITMENTS AND LINKAGES

+5.2 CONSULTATION, COORDINATION AND COLLABORATION BETWEEN IAS, AND IAS AND EXAS

 5.3 PROJECT IMPLEMENTATION ARRANGEMENTS

-5.3.1 Organization and management of Cogen for Africa
+5.3.1 Organization and management of Cogen for Africa 118